meros/cpp-netalicious/README.md

 Current status
 --------------
 This project is still in it's infancy, much is lacking.

-Currently it's mostly a skeleton for what might come.
+As of now this is available:

+Loop - working
+EggClock - working
+TcpAcceptor - skeleton

 Build
 -----